Information on conditions unique to girls and young women can be found at

-At Norton Children’s Urology, our staff physicians are fellowship trained in pediatric and adolescent urology specialty care.
+At Norton Children’s Urology, affiliated with the UofL School of Medicine, our pediatric urologists are fellowship trained in pediatric and adolescent urology specialty care.
 They have the expertise to perform hypospadias repair.

-Our state-of-the-art equipment is unavailable elsewhere in Louisville.
+Our state-of-the-art equipment is not available elsewhere in Louisville.
 We also are able to provide sedation.

 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.